aehrc/cxrmate/README.md

 # CXRMate: Longitudinal Chest X-Ray Report Generation

+CXRMate is a longitudinal, variable CXR report generation encoder-to-decoder model that conditions the report generation process on the report from the previous patient's study if available.
+The CXRMate checkpoint trained on MIMIC-CXR is available on the Hugging Face Hub: https://huggingface.co/aehrc/cxrmate.

 |![](docs/tokens.drawio.png)|
 |----|
 | <p align="center"> <a>CXRMate: longitudinal, variable-CXR report generation.
 The decoder is prompted by the impression section of the previous study.
 [PMT], [BOS],  [SEP], and [EOS] denote the *prompt*, *beginning-of-sentence*, *separator*, and *end-of-sentence* special tokens, respectively.</a> </p> |